Bhaagamathie Box Office: The Anushka Shetty Starrer Strikes Gold!

 Arundhati & Rudhramadevi

-It all started her 2009 release, Arundhati, a thriller-mystery flick which went on to become a mammoth blockbuster at the Box-Office.
+It all started her 2009 release, Arundhati, a thriller-mystery flick which went on to become a mammoth blockbuster at the box ffice.
 This movie assured the producers that she could carry a movie alone on her shoulders.
 Following this movie was Rudhramadevi.
 Though Stylish Star Allu Arjun appeared in a special cameo, Anushka once again stole the limelight in the movie with her captivating performance and screen presence.

 Bhaagamathie’s Box Office Storm